farai263/me/_portfolio/portfolio-1.md

 <div class="project-item">
   <h3>Green Shadows at the Roadblock</h3>
-  <p>An interactive narrative created with Twine exploring what trivial corruption costs ordinary people, and the impossible arithmetic of surviving a system that was never designed to treat you fairly.</p>
+  <p>An interactive narrative exploring what trivial corruption costs ordinary people.</p>
   <a href="../green_shadows_at_the_roadblock.html" target="_blank" class="btn">Enter the Shadow</a>
 </div>